URL-Decode

 JSON Validator

-JSON has strict syntax requirements, unlike HTML.
-So validation of JSON text is necessary, and our online JSON Validation tool can perform validation.
+JSON Validator—JSONLint is a web-based tool for validating JSON Strings and Objects.
+Unlike HTML, JSON has strict syntax requirements, so validation of JSON text is necessary, and our online JSON Validation tool can perform validation.

 Why do we use JSON files?

-The word JSON stands for "JavaScript Object Notation," It is a syntax for storing and transmitting the data.
+The word JSON stands for "JavaScript Object Notation."
+It is a syntax for storing and transmitting data.
 The JSON format is often used for serializing and transferring structured data over a network.
 It is mainly used to send data between a server and web applications.
-The web services and APIs highly use JSON format to provide public data.
+Web services and APIs highly use the JSON format to provide public data.

 What are JSON and its advantages?